JLDeng/ST-Norm/README.md

 # ST-Norm
 This is a implementation of ST-Norm.
-The implementations of backbone [Wavenet](https://github.com/nnzhan/Graph-WaveNet) and [TCN](https://github.com/locuslab/TCN) are cited from published resources.
+The implementations of backbone [Wavenet](https://github.com/nnzhan/Graph-WaveNet) is cited from published resources.

 # Requirements
 Python 3.7